elenderg/PAL-1000/instruções de compilação.md

 `\Compile the directory (stop).`

-We saw earlier (in the "resolve the types" step) that when a programmer defines a dynamic record type using the "is a thing" syntax, the CAL does a little behind-the-scenes type-creation and type-manipulation to keep "things" simple at the programmer's level.
+We saw earlier (in the "_resolve the types_" step) that when a programmer defines a dynamic record type using the "_is a thing_" syntax, the CAL does a little behind-the-scenes type-creation and type-manipulation to keep "_things_" simple at the programmer's level.
 Case in point.
 This type definition...

 `A source file is a thing with a path and a buffer.`

-...is modified and expanded to include (a) a "source file" type that is nothing but a pointer to a "source file record"; (b) a "source file record" that has the same fields as the programmer specified plus "next source file" and "previous source file" pointers on the front for easy chaining; and (c) a compiler-generated type, "source files" (plural) with "first source file" and "last source file" fields that can be used as the anchor for a list.
+...is modified and expanded to include (a) a "_source file_" type that is nothing but a pointer to a "_source file record"; (b) a "_source file record_" that has the same fields as the programmer specified plus "_next source file_" and "_previous source file_" pointers on the front for easy chaining; and (c) a compiler-generated type, "_source files_" (plural) with "_first source file_" and "_last source file_" fields that can be used as the anchor for a list.
 Here they are in the listing:

 `/ - type/source file/source files/FFFFFFFF/thing/thing/source file record/source file record/0/`